Helix-Track/Core/Documentation/Permissions/README.md

 - `DELETE`: Allowed removal of the context,                     access level = 5
 - `ALL`   : Allowed to perform all operations on the context    access level = 5

-*Note:* The `DELETE` and `ALL` permissions are the same one with the different naming.
+*Note:* The `DELETE` and `ALL` permission values are the same one with the different naming.

-## Permission context ID
+## Permission context

-Permission context IDs are connected to the one of the following contexts:
+Permission contexts belong to the one of the following contexts:

 - `node`:                                     Access to all nodes
 - `node.NODE_ID`:                             Access to the node